aryankartik/aas-paas/README.md

 # 🌐 Aas-Paas | Find What’s Around You

-We often miss out on what's happening nearby — maybe a college fest, a local event, or even a critical weather alert.
+We often miss out on local happenings — whether it's a community festival, a college event, or important alerts like unexpected weather changes.
-That’s where **Aas-Paas** comes in.
+**Aas-Paas** is built to solve that.

-This is a simple, useful website that shows you what’s going on *around you* — from nearby events and announcements to live weather updates.
+It’s a simple yet practical web platform that keeps you informed about events, announcements, and live weather updates from your surroundings.

-We built this platform as our **major college project**, aiming to solve a real-world problem in a clean and functional way.
+This project was developed as part of our **capstone project**, with the aim of making local information easily accessible through a clean and user-friendly interface.

 ---